Special Educational Needs and Disabilities

 We regularly update our website with a wide range of courses that are available for parents and carers in our local area.
 As well as this, below are some links to some useful website where you can find information to help you and your child.

-Almond Hill - Local Offer
+Almond Hill - School Information Report

 1. How does the school know if children need extra help and what should I do if I think my child may have special educational needs?